 The jars in the Plain of Jars sites are around 2,000 years old.
 They weigh up to 14 tonnes and vary in height up to 3 meters tall.
 They have been carved from sandstone.
 It is believed that the jars were used as urns in burial rituals, although all the jars are now empty.
 In the 1930’s beads, burned bones, and teeth were found inside some of the jars, which were most likely originally sealed with discs or lids.
-Several stone lids have been discovered, but other materials such as bamboo or other wood is likely to have been used to seal the jars.
+Several stone lids have been discovered, but other materials such as bamboo or other wood are likely to have been used to seal the jars.

-It was the French archaeologist Madeleine Colan who, in the 1930’s discovered bones, pottery, beads and human teeth in and around the Plain of Jars.
+It was the French archaeologist Madeleine Colan who, in the 1930s discovered bones, pottery, beads, and human teeth in and around the Plain of Jars.
 It wasn’t until 1994 that Professor Eiji Nitta was able to conduct more research.

 The jars were tracked back to a quarry close to Phonsavan- you can read about this later in this post.
 It was this quarry that was used during the Vietnam War by the Lao Nation / Pathet Laos, who were the communist political movement.
 They hid in both natural and man-made caves in the quarry.

 How to Visit the Plain of Jars, Laos